sanlocoz/truss/README.md

 # truss

 ## What is this program about?
 This program is about structural analysis using stiffness method.
 During learning, I tried to code the concepts of stiffness in structral analysis using the simplest structure that is 2D truss.
+Unlike flexibility methods where internal forces is solved to get delfections, in stiffness method we solve for the deflections first to get internal forces.

-haha hehe hiihi huhuh hehe hoho
+This picture is the derivation of stiffness matrix for 2D matrix. haha hehe hiihi huhuh hehe hoho

 simulation using monte carlo algorithm in order to estimate $\pi$ value.
 Monte carlo is an algorithm to simulate stochastic events based on certain distribution and for this purpose it is just simple uniform distribution. <br>